 The decrease in title premiums from direct operations in 2010 is due primarily to a decrease in closed order volumes that was partially offset by an increase in fee per file.
 Closed order volumes were 1,574,300 and 1,792,000 in the years ending 2010 and 2009, respectively.
-The average fee per file in our direct operations was \$1,387 and \$1,248 in the years ending 2010 and 2009, respectively, with the increase reflecting a higher volume of purchase transactions relative to refinance transactions, increases in title insurance rates across 26 states, and a modest increase in commercial transactions, partially offset by declines in home values, particularly in California, Arizona, Florida, and Nevada.
-The fee per file tends to change as the mix of refinance and purchase transactions changes, because purchase transactions generally involve the issuance of both a lender's policy and an owner's policy, resulting in higher fees, whereas refinance transactions typically only require a lender's policy, resulting in lower fees.
+The average fee per file in our direct operations was \$1,387 and \$1,248 in the years ending 2010 and 2009, respectively, with the increase reflecting a higher volume of purchase transactions, increases in title insurance rates across 26 states, and a modest increase in commercial transactions, partially offset by declines in home values, particularly in California, Arizona, Florida, and Nevada.
+The fee per file tends to change as the mix of refinance and purchase transactions changes, because purchase transactions generally involve the issuance of both a lender's policy, resulting in higher fees, whereas refinance transactions typically only require a lender's policy, resulting in lower fees.
 The fee per file will also increase as the proportion of commercial orders increases.
 The increase in title premiums from direct operations in 2009 compared to 2008 was due to our acquisition of the LFG Underwriters and increases in closed order volumes, which were partially offset by decreases in average fee per file.
-Excluding the operations of the LFG Underwriters in 2009, direct title premiums increased \$78.1 million, or 6.8%, in 2009 compared to 2008.
-Excluding the operations of LFG Underwriters in 2009, closed order volumes in our direct operations were approximately 1,507,800 in 2009 and 1,121,200 in 2008.
-Increases in 2009 reflect increases in refinance transactions as mortgage rates remained at historic lows during the year.
-Mortgage interest rates in 2009 were significantly lower than in 2008 due to the introduction of government programs designed to provide liquidity to the home mortgage market.
-Average mortgage interest rates decreased substantially at the end of 2008 as the government introduced programs intended to increase liquidity in the mortgage markets.
-The average fee per file in our direct operations, excluding the operations of the LFG Underwriters in 2009, was \$1,236 and \$1,503 for the years ended December 31, 2009 and 2008, respectively.
-The decrease in 2009 reflects declines in home values, a slow commercial market, and an increase in refinance transactions relative to purchase transactions.
+Excluding the operations of the LFG Underwriters in 2009, direct title premiums increased 578.1 million, or 6.8%, in 2009 compared to 2008.
+Excluding the operations of LFG Underwriters in 2009, direct title premiums increased 578.1 million, or 6.8%, in 2009 compared to 2008.
+Excluding the operations of the LFG Underwriters in 2009, direct title premiums increased 578.1 million, or 6.8%, in 2009 compared to 2008.
+Excluding the operations of the LFG Underwriters in 2009, direct title premiums increased 578.1 million, or 6.8%, in 2009 compared to 2008.
+Excluding the operations of the LFG Underwriters in 2009, direct title premiums increased 578.1 million, or 6.8%, in 2009 and 1,121,200 in 2008.
+Increases in 2009 reflect increases in refinance

-The decrease in agency premiums in 2010 is primarily the result of a decrease in remitted and accrued agency premiums that is consistent with the decrease in direct title premiums.
+The decrease in agency premiums in 2010 is prim arily the result of a decrease in remitted and accrued agency premiums that is consistent with the decrease in direct title premiums.
 Contributing to the decrease in remitted premiums is a significant decrease in business from our largest agent in 2010 as compared to 2009.
 The increase in agency premiums in 2009 was primarily due to our acquisition of the LFG Underwriters and high remittances compared to prior years.
-Excluding the title premiums generated by the LFG Underwriters in 2009, agency title premiums increased \$144.5 million, or 9.3%, in 2009 compared to 2008.
+Excluding the title premiums generated by the LFG Underwriters in 2009, agency title premiums in 2009 compared to 2008.
 The increase in 2009 was primarily due to increased remittances and accrued agency premiums that were consistent with the increases in direct title premiums, partially offset by reductions in agency relationships.